 Overview

-Every user interaction in Tesslate Studio follows a consistent request/response pattern that flows through the frontend, orchestrator, database, and (optionally) the container runtime.
+Every user interaction in OpenSail follows a consistent request/response pattern that flows through the frontend, orchestrator, database, and (optionally) the container runtime.
 This page documents the lifecycle of each major flow: general API requests, agent chat, file operations, container management, Git operations, deployments, and streaming patterns.
 If you are new to the codebase, start with the General API Request Flow to understand the common pattern, then explore the specific flows relevant to your work.General API Request Flow

 Authorization: Bearer {jwt} header or session cookie.Orchestrator validates auth